Solar Panels Made In USA vs. China: Past, Present, and Future

 China’s dominance in solar power generation is indisputable.
 In 2022, China produced some 418 terawatt hours of solar.
 The United States ranked second at 208.4 terawatt hours.
 Other countries generating more than 25 terawatt hours include:

+When considering solar panel manufacturing, China accounted for nearly 78% of all panels.
 In the first half of 2023, Chinese exports increased by 34%, with 114 GW shipped worldwide, compared to 85 GW in 2022.
 With nearly 8 out of every 10 solar panels made in China, most nations rely heavily on Chinese solar cells to power the future.

 Are Any Solar Panels Not Made In China?

-According to Statista, there is a steep drop-off compared to China.
+Solar panel manufacturing does occur outside of China, and domestic manufacturers are emerging in the United States.
+According to Statista, there’s a steep drop-off compared to China.
 Vietnam produced 6.4% of all panels in 2022, and Malaysia ranked third at 2.8%.
 That same year, the United States tied with India accounting for 1.9% of all solar panels manufactured.
 South Korea, Thailand, and many other nations manufacture photovoltaic modules.

 What Percentage Of Solar Panels Are Made In The U.S.?

 Despite manufacturing 1.9% of worldwide solar panels in 2022, the United States has seen significant growth.
 Public policy and consumer demand have prompted new manufacturing across the nation.
-For example, in May of 2023, Invenergy announced a 5 GW/year facility will be built in Ohio.
+For example, in May 2023, Invenergy announced a 5 GW/year facility will be built in Ohio.

 The Solar Manufacturing Map now features 137 facilities across the country.
 American-made solar panels are often celebrated for their quality and innovation.
-Shipping of US solar panels has increased, but the vast majority of solar projects still rely on global imports.
+Shipping of U.S. solar panels has increased, but the vast majority of solar projects still rely on global imports.

 Is There A Quality Difference Between U.S.-Made PV Panels And Chinese Solar Panels?